jespyxis/kubeintro/Kubernetes_Install/step1/text.md

 We will install kubernetes and setup a single node cluster.

-Start by turning swap off as it is not supported by Kubernetes
+Start by turning off swapping as it is not supported by Kubernetes.

 ```
 sudo swapoff -a